ukjin1192/web-stack-wiki-and-snippets/deploy-django-with-aws/README.md

 - Review and Launch > Launch
 - Create PEM file and save it into local directory
-- Connect to terminal with PEM file
+- From now on, you can make SSH connect to instance with PEM file

 ## ELB (Load balancing)